WinfredLu/mac_auto_modifier/README.md

 ### Function

 1. Change the MAC address everytime after you power up Windows to a new and random one automatically and silently.
-2. Can detect the given permission and request admin permission from users automatically when it's needed, rather than throwing out a failure.
+2. Can detect the given permission and request admin permission from user automatically when it's needed, rather than throwing out a failure.

 well, of course you can change it anytime by running the .py file...